emcrisostomo/fsw/README.md

   * A monitor based on the _File System Events API_ of Apple OS X.
   * A monitor based on _kqueue_, an event notification interface introduced in FreeBSD 4.1 and supported on most *BSD systems (including OS X).
+  * A monitor based on _inotify_, a Linux kernel subsystem that reports file system changes to applications.
   * A monitor which periodically stats the file system, saves file modification times in memory and manually calculates file system changes, which can work on any operating system where stat (2) can be used (such as Linux).